tradle/why-hypercore/README.md

 Supports large-size media.
 E.g. 150mb file can’t be shared on WhatsApp or Skype.
 Sharing between two users over the Internet, while bypassing the server (in most cases), makes it faster, cheaper, more secure, protecting other essential freedoms and more resilient against surveillance.

-There is still work to be done for making Hypercore more private, e.g. improve Hyperswarm to not reveal IP addresses when not on VPM, perhaps with the help of [I2P](https://geti2p.net/en/).
+There is still work to be done for making Hypercore more private, e.g. improve Hyperswarm to not reveal IP addresses when not on VPN, perhaps with the help of [I2P](https://geti2p.net/en/).

-### Local file sharimg, liek Apple Airdrop
+### Local file sharing, like Apple Airdrop

 This is supported by local peer discovery (with the help of MDNS).
 Allows sharing on local network, without going to the internet.
 This is another privacy and security enhancing capability.